-The Act gives regulation making power for retail and other prescribed leases under the Act itself or the Retail Shop Leases Act 1994.
+The Act gives regulation making power for retail and other prescribed leases under the Act itself or the Retail Shop Leases Act 1994. (see recent Regulation under COVID-19 Emergency Response Act 2020 and Retail Shop Leases Act

 It notes that the Regulations may prohibit the recovery of possession of premises, prohibit the termination of a relevant lease, regulate or prevent the exercise or enforcement of other rights of lessors of premises under a relevant lease, and require that the parties to a relevant lease have regard to particular matters or principles or a prescribed standard code or other document in negotiating or disputing a matter under or in relation to the relevant lease.